Sailing on the Seven Seas: Versions and B-sides

 The song was released as a 7-inch single version and in an extended version for the 12-inch release.
 The extended version was more oriented to the electronic dance music market in vogue at the time.
 Another mix entitled "Dancing on the Seven Seas" was also included on a special collector's edition CD single.
 The regular CD single featured another remix entitled "Floating on the Seven Seas" and the "Larrabee Mix" of "Sailing on the Seven Seas", similar to the original single version but mixed at Larrabee Studios in North Hollywood, California.

 Two other new songs were included as B-sides or bonus tracks on the CD single: "Burning" and "Sugar Tax".
 Despite its title, "Sugar Tax" did not feature on the album of the same name.
 Both tracks feature on the B-sides compilation album Navigation: The OMD B-Sides (2001).
 "Sugar Tax" also features as a B-side on the later single release "Then You Turn Away".

-A 12-inch promo single released in the US features further remixes, namely "Drowning on the Seven Seas", "Raving on the Seven Seas" and 'Mix 1' and 'Mix 2' of "Sailing on the Seven Seas".
+A 12-inch promo single released in the US features further remixes, namely "Drowning on the Seven Seas", "Raving on the Seven Seas" and 'Mix 1' and 'Mix 2' of "Dancing on the Seven Seas".
 Although uncredited, many of the remixes were the work of Phil Coxon.